PrestaShop/statscheckup/Readme.md

 ## About

-Adds a quick evaluation of your catalog quality to the Stats dashboard.
+Enrich your stats, give your catalog a quick evaluation to better analyze your activity.

 ## Reporting issues